plone/plone.recipe.zope2instance/README.txt

 zeo-client-cache-size
   Set the size of the ZEO client cache.
 Defaults to '30MB'.

+zeo-client-client
+  Set the persistent cache name that is used to construct the cache filenames.
+Persistent cache files are disabled by default.

 zeo-storage
   Set the storage number of the ZEO storage.
 Defaults to '1'.